-An independent fiscal and accounting entity with a self-balancing set of accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves, and equities associated with carrying out the activities of designing and constructing/reconstructing WSSC Water's major wastewater collection, storage, and disposal facilities, including all sewer mains 15-inches in diameter and larger, wastewater treatment plants, force mains, and wastewater pumping stations.
+An independent fiscal and accounting entity with a self-balancing set of accounts for recording cash and/or other resources together with all related liabilities, obligations, reserves and equities associated with carrying out the activities of designing and constructing/reconstructing WSSC Water's major wastewater collection, storage and disposal facilities, including all sewer mains 15-inches in diameter and larger, wastewater resource recovery facilities, force mains and wastewater pumping stations.
 The fund also covers the reconstruction of all sized sewer lines and lateral lines.